microcks/microcks-backstage-provider/README.md

   <img src="./assets/discovery-and-import.png" width="600">
 </a>

-Labels put on your API in Microcks can be translated onto Backstage systems and ownser.
+Labels on your API in Microcks are be translated onto Backstage systems and owners.
 The plugin add links to access the API mock endpoints and conformance tests results.

 <a href="./assets/api-properties-mapping.png">
   <img src="./assets/api-properties-mapping.png" width="600">